 - Local Plan Policies ENV1 and DM16 seek to conserve and enhance Colchester's historic environment.
 In line with the NPPF, development that will lead to substantial harm to or total loss of significance of a listed building, conservation area, historic park or garden or important archaeological remains (including the setting of heritage assets) will only be permitted in exceptional circumstances where the harm or loss is necessary to achieve substantial public benefits that outweigh the harm or loss.
 Where development will lead to less than substantial harm this harm should be weighed against the public benefits of the proposal.
-In addition, Policy DM16 requires development proposals to be supported by archaeological evaluation, with a mitigation strategy as necessary. - The main heritage interest of the application is the impact on the land directly beyond the site's eastern boundary which forms part of a Scheduled Monument known as 'Gosbecks Iron Age and Romano-British site' (LEN 1002180). - When the application was first submitted concerns were raised by Historic England that the application contained insufficient information to consider potential impacts on the historic environment and that on the basis of the information available, while they had no objection to development per se on the application site, the development as originally proposed could result in unacceptable and unmitigated harm to the significance of the Monument through the development proposed in its setting. - Over the course of the application additional heritage investigation work has been undertaken including a Heritage Impact Assessment.
-Revisions have also been made to the layout and landscaping of the development, taking into account advice received from Historic England.
-As revised the proposed dwellings to the east of the site have been reorientated to establish a meaningful frontage towards the Scheduled Monument to recognise and reflect the importance of the Monument and also assist in the interpretation and delineation of the line of the Roman road, which historically traversed the Schedule Monument site (north-east to south-west).
+In addition, Policy DM16 requires development proposals to be supported by archaeological evaluation, with a mitigation strategy as necessary. - The main heritage interest of the application is the impact on the land directly beyond the site's eastern boundary which forms part of a Scheduled Monument known as 'Gosbecks Iron Age and Romano-British site' (LEN 1002180). - When application 231402 was first submitted concerns were raised by Historic England that the application contained insufficient information to consider potential impacts on the historic environment.
+On the basis of the information available, while they had no objection to development per se on the application site, concerns were raised that the development as originally proposed under the previous application could result in unacceptable and unmitigated harm to the significance of the Monument through the development proposed in its setting.

-- An interpretation panel is also now proposed (exact details to controlled by condition) to provide public benefits in terms of improved opportunities for the public to interpret and appreciate the Scheduled Monument and its significance. - 15.24 In Historic England's most recent consultation response (available to view on file), Historic England have lifted their previous objections, commenting as follows:
+- Over the course of the previous application additional heritage investigation work was undertaken including a Heritage Impact Assessment.
+Revisions were also made to the layout and landscaping of the development, taking into account advice received from Historic England.
+As proposed under this current application the proposed dwellings to the east of the site have been orientated to establish a meaningful frontage towards the Scheduled Monument, to recognise and reflect the importance of the Monument and also assist in the interpretation and delineation of the line of the Roman road (Stane Street from St Albans to Colchester), which historically traversed the Schedule Monument site (north-east to south-west). - An interpretation panel is also proposed (exact details to controlled by condition) to provide public benefits in terms of improved opportunities for the public to interpret and appreciate the Scheduled Monument and its significance. - 15.24 Historic England have confirmed they have no objection to the current scheme (full comments available to view on file), commenting as follows: